sandeepseeram-techfirst/SDE-bootcamp/Cloud_Design_Patterns/federated_identity.md

 The trusted identity providers include corporate directories, on-premises federation services, other security token services (STS) provided by business partners, or social identity providers that can authenticate users who have, for example, a Microsoft, Google, Yahoo!, or Facebook account.

+Federated Identity pattern when a client application needs to access a service that requires authentication.
+The authentication is performed by an IdP that works in concert with an STS.
+The IdP issues security tokens that provide information about the authenticated user.
+This information, referred to as claims, includes the user's identity, and might also include other information such as role membership and more granular access rights.